 But, primarily and above all, I wanted to encourage those who courageously became perpetual learners, to develop their thirst for learning through the Bristol Anglo Hellenic Cultural Society's lectures, given by some of the most learned scholars of this country.

 All BAHCS members know that our aim is to promote social and cultural relations between the Greek people and the British.
 We spread information about Greece and Cyprus and we encourage travel between the two countries.
 What's more, we administer funds to charitable purposes here and abroad.
 Our cultural events include trips to museums and various places of cultural interest including traditional Greek Christian Orthodox Church activities.

 At our monthly meetings on a Wednesday night, which are held at the University of Bristol, 3-5 Woodland Road, we are fortunate to have lectures given by renown personalities and Academicians of excellence who are very honoured, as they say, to come and enlighten us with their Knowledge.
 We also have highly valued News Reviews about Greece and Cyprus.
-Question time after each lecture is lead by our eminent Presidents, Vice Presidents and members which result into most stimulating discussions on the day's topic, as listed in our Programme.
-Included for information.
+Question time after each lecture is lead by our eminent Presidents, Vice Presidents and members which result in most stimulating discussions on the day's topic, as listed in our Programme.

-The Buffet afterwards is the most successful social monthly event which provides us with money for our charities.
+The Buffet afterwards is the most successful social monthly event, which provides us with money for our charities.

 Our success as a society depends on our hard working dedicated voluntary and excellent committee and our very special members who thirst for Learning.

-We thank the University of Bristol for opening its Doors to This General Public and to This Responsible group of People.
+We thank the University of Bristol for opening its doors to This General Public and to This Responsible group of People.